sajalregmi/simplify-meeting-notes/README.md

 **Note:** This script relies on **Colab authentication** (`auth.authenticate_user()`), which only works inside Google Colab.
 Running this code outside of Colab may require a different authentication flow.

 ---
-Thank you for using this Markdown-to-Google-Docs converter!
+Thank you for using Simplify Meeting Notes!